jiho-98/cse15l-lab-reports/lab_report_1/lab_report_1.md

 * Before you do remotely connecting, look up your course-specific account for CSE15L
 ![cse15_account](https://user-images.githubusercontent.com/129816454/230739792-dfb4f098-e992-4ef0-b07f-cccc64bee449.png)
 * [Account](https://sdacs.ucsd.edu/~icc/index.php) you can check up your specific account for CSE15L, and reset your password!
+* Once you finished setting your cse15l account, now you need to download Git for window
+* Now, you need to set your terminal in VScode to git bash